Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Shader Functions.md

 # About Shaders
 Shaders in computer graphics, are a type of code that is executed on the Graphics Processing Unit (GPU). <ins>Which manipulates the rendered object</ins> with special effects like a `blur`, `distortion`, `higher/lower hue`, etc. _(Blah blah blah you get the point of it)_

 There are two types of shader that Psych Engine uses <ins>Vertex shader and Fragment shader</ins>; Vertex shaders manipulate the <ins>attributes of an object's vertices</ins> with the file format `.vert`; Fragment shaders compute an <ins>object's color and other attributes</ins> with the file format `.frag`.
-These shaders must be relative to `shaders` folder.
+These shaders must be relative to `mods/shaders` folder.

 I won't devote a full tutorial to discussing the syntax and other stuff.
 However if you want to learn more, I strongly suggest watching a video like this [one](https://www.youtube.com/watch?v=xZM8UJqN1eY).
 Or you can "borrow" a shader from [Shader Toy](https://www.shadertoy.com), just remember to link the <ins>original script and give proper credit to the author</ins>.